-When your MH-PCP thinks that you need specialized treatment, he/she will give you a referral (approval in advance) to see a plan specialist.
-A referral is good for two visits within a 90-day period.
-If the specialist wants you to come back for more care, your specialist can contact our plan for approval of additional visits.
+When your MH-PCP thinks that you need specialized treatment, he/she will be responsible for arranging appropriate care with other qualified health care professionals, specialists or facilities, such as radiologists, laboratories, surgeons, and hospitals.
+If the specialist wants you to come back for more visits, your specialist can contact our plan for approval of additional visits.

 For some types of services, you may need to get approval in advance from our plan (this is called getting "prior authorization").
 Network providers whose services require an authorization are required to assist in obtaining the pre-authorization, but the member remains ultimately responsible.
 Refer to Chapter 4, Section 2.1 for information about which services require prior authorization.
 For example:

-- Durable medical equipment
+• Durable medical equipment

 - Inpatient treatment

 - Major diagnostic testing

 - Outpatient therapy

 - Surgery

-It is very important to get a referral (approval in advance) from your MH-PCP or a prior authorization from us before you see a plan specialist or certain other providers (there are a few exceptions, including routine women's health care).
-If you do not have a referral/prior authorization (approval in advance) before you get most services, you may have to pay for these services yourself.
+It is very important to get a prior authorization from us before you obtain such services.
+If you do not have a prior authorization (approval in advance) before you get such services, you may have to pay for these services yourself.